bradleyjay/bradleyjay.github.io/_posts/2018-5-15-Hello-World.md

 First!
 Welcome, everyone.

-I'm exploring Python for the first time.
-As I solve issues, come to understand new concepts, and generally learn my way around, I'll share here.
-Don't get stuck where I did, come learn with me!
+Don't get stuck where I did!
+Read along as I share tips, tricks, and core concepts about using Python to solve real-world problems.